Code-Institute-Submissions/cammegh-site/README.md

     - Taken from https://www.w3schools.com/howto/howto_css_smooth_scroll.asp#section1.
 - Layout basics
     - Cherry-picked sections from https://github.com/twbs/bootstrap/tree/v3.3.7.
+- Gallery section
+    - Taken from https://github.com/blueimp/Gallery.
+All credit and rights to this code are property of the designer, Sebastian Tschan.
+Available under MIT license.

 ### Content
 - The majority of the information is taken from the existing Cammegh website (http://www.cammegh.com/index.php) and the 2018 Cammegh Brochure (images/Brochure 2018 v5 Screen.pdf).